Vivian-Xie/Interactive-Lab-Hub/Lab 1/README.md

 ## Part D. Wizard the device
-Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\* *[First Attempt](https://www.youtube.com/shorts/a3TpJAGhahQ)*

-Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*